-After a year of settling in to the 100-acre property at April Hill (acquired February 2019), we have begun our farm planning and implementation in earnest.
-We are creating a farm that showcases regenerative farm practices that are responsive to climate change, that improve the health of the soil, and that teach young adults methods for small and medium scale agriculture that will increase the amount of nutrient-dense food available to all demographics.
+At April Hill Conservation and Education Center, we are creating a farm that showcases regenerative farm practices that are responsive to climate change, that improve the health of the soil, and that teach young adults methods for small and medium scale agriculture that will increase the amount of nutrient-dense food available to all demographics.
 Our focus on production incorporates silvopasture, agroforestry, and permaculture alongside annual vegetable production and grass-based livestock production.
 Youth engagement involves employing seasonal interns, school group visits, and connections to local schools for food distribution and education.
 April Hill will also be a resource to local farmers for crop trials, seed saving, and innovative practices demonstration.
-Our farm crew members and farm apprentice have the unique opportunity of participating in the permaculture design of the April Hill Farm and the soil and water research necessary to this.
+Our farm crew members and farm apprentices have the unique opportunity of participating in the permaculture design of the April Hill Farm and the soil and water research necessary to this.
 We also invite school groups and other entities to come volunteer and learn at the farm.

 The Farm at April Hill offers positions as the April Hill Farm Apprentice or as a member of the April Hill Farm Crew.
-The Apprentice and crew members will work under the tutelage of our Head Farmer to maintain the farm vegetable and flower gardens and orchards and to care for the bees, chickens, and ducks.
-The produce grown will benefit local health centers and food pantries.
-Under Justin’s tutelage, the farm team members will learn all aspects of running the farm and will be introduced to viable career skills in the fields of Regenerative Agriculture, Conservation, food policy, all fields of science, and a way of viewing the world from an ecological perspective that will be of great benefit in any of life’s situations.
+The apprentices and crew members work under the tutelage of our Head Farmer to maintain the farm vegetable and flower gardens and orchards and to care for the bees, chickens, and ducks.
+The produce grown benefits local health centers and food pantries.
+Farm Team members learn all aspects of running the farm and are introduced to viable career skills in the fields of Regenerative Agriculture, Conservation, food policy, and all fields of science.

 If this all sounds like an experience you would like to have, please fill out an application by clicking the button below.